-A maximum number of 1015 formal ATCs may be submitted to SCDOT by the Proposer for consideration.
+A maximum number of 15 formal ATCs may be submitted to SCDOT by the Proposer for consideration.
+Three (3) additional Formal ATCs in relation to horizontal alignment may be submitted in accordance with the Milestone Schedule.

 All Formal ATCs shall be submitted electronically by uploading to the 01 ATC folder in ProjectWise.
 Each Formal ATC Submittal Form and supporting information shall be combined in one PDF file per ATC that will be uploaded to ProjectWise.
 When uploading to ProjectWise, the Proposer shall enter appropriate attributes for each document in the ProjectWise Client upload wizard.
 The Proposer shall not modify or populate the following fields within the wizard: Substage, Authorization Year, Implemented in Technical Proposal, Implemented in Project, or Successful Proposer.
 The web version of ProjectWise does not support ATC attribute uploads.
 The document will not upload without entering the required attribute information.